Shipai Village: Evolution of culture during urbanization

 As the village becomes urbanized, cultural environment has changed profoundly.
 Shipai is indeed part of the city, but it also secludes itself from the city; it embraces city culture and exotic customs and yet it stands as a rock for local traditions.

 Inside the village, a sense of clutter, tolerance, contrast, multi-culture is felt everywhere: a porter with pushcart, a cobbler, a little flower seller, erectors, ragpickers, writers, men with business suit, men with doctorate…people from all walks of life live here and a variety of services are available, such as restaurants of different kinds, barbers’ shops, sauna, make-up, hospitals.
 There are different people, different dialects, different living styles, as a reporter who once lived in Shipai stated:"one who’d never lived in urban villages does not truly understand Guangzhou."

 For villagers, they get used to urban life on one hand, adherent to the traditional customs on the other.
 Especially when Chinese festivals come, annual activities will be held, such as dragon-boats race, tomb sweeping, and lion dance.
 But even for such traditions, those old notions related to clan dictatorship have lessened and the elements like celebration, fellowship and commerciality have deepened.

 Shipai Village is also famous for its countless confusing alleys and denseness inside the village.
 What we call “street” or “alley” nowadays was called “li” or “fang” in the past.
 In the face of the 20 main streets there are gate towers carved with names of relevant streets, such as”朝阳”, “凤凰”, ”长盛”, ”迎龙”, ”龙跃”, ”笃行”, ”绿荷”, ”逢源”, ”青云”, ”河阳”, ”上谷”, ”天仁”…all bring with them a sense of poetry and auspice.
 At the same time, there are many modern shops available along the streets, making it a perfect pandemonium and showing the vicissitudes of the village.

 Notable people

-Chi Pai (池柏)(1879–1961), a famous doctor who once served as a member of Sun Yat-Sen medical team was local resident.
-Chi Yao-Ting (池耀廷)(1870–1960), also a doctor and was classmate of Sun Yat-Sen when they studied medicine at the Guangzhou Boji Hospital under the Christian missionary John G. Kerr.
+Chi Pai (池柏)(1879–1961), a famous doctor, who once served as a member of Sun Yat-Sen medical team, was a local resident.
+Chi Yao-Ting (池耀廷)(1870–1960), who was also a doctor and a classmate of Sun Yat-Sen studied medicine at the Guangzhou Boji Hospital under the Christian missionary John G. Kerr.
 He was once praised by Emperor Xuantong.
-Chi Yu-yuan (池又元), A labor model and minister of Institute of Science and Technology of the Ministry of Railways, was born in Shipai.
-Tung Chao-chih (董兆致), famous fencer who had participated in several terms of Olympics, grew up in Shipai.
-Ding Lei (丁磊), founder and CEO of NetEase, once live in Shipai Village.
+Chi Yu-yuan (池又元), a labor model and minister of Institute of Science and Technology of the Ministry of Railways, was born in Shipai.
+Tung Chao-chih (董兆致), a famous fencer who had participated in several terms of Olympics, grew up in Shipai.
+Ding Lei (丁磊), founder and CEO of NetEase, once lived in Shipai Village.